victorjunnanpan/pansyntaxlab/content/post/2024-02-01-TLR-volume/index.md

 ---
-title: Publication of the Special Issue: Workspace, MERGE and Labelling of The Linguistic Review (Volume 41, Issue 1)
+title: Publication of the Special Issue "Workspace, MERGE and Labelling" of *The Linguistic Review* (Volume 41, Issue 1)
 date: 2024-02-01

 ---